 Foam Recycling Challenges

 When it comes to plastic recycling, there’s an important saying to remember: “Once it goes foam, it can’t go home.”
 The recycling process involves breaking products down to raw material to maximize their reuse, but you can’t un-foam plastic.
 So, you can’t turn a polyurethane foam product into a polyurethane hose.
-(The same is true of expanded polystyrene, what you may know as Styrofoam.)
+(The same is true of expanded polystyrene, which you may know by the brand name Styrofoam.)

 So, memory foam can’t be broken down to the original plastic polymer.
 However, it can be shredded and reused to make another foam product, such as new memory foam or car seat padding.
 The challenge is the amount of work involved in reclaiming memory foam.
 The process typically involves tearing open the mattress (or another item) and removing foam by hand.
 This increases the time and cost but maximizes the amount of material reclaimed.
 Unfortunately, because virgin polyurethane can be produced rather cheaply, there is little market for reclaimed memory foam.